chrislzm/BackInStock/RestApi/README.md

 ## Enabling HTTPS

 In order to enable HTTPS:
-1. Copy the SSL certificate to the same directory has the application JAR file
+1. Copy your SSL certificate to the same directory has the application JAR file
 2. Update SSL settings in `application.properties`

 Here are two ways to create a SSL certificate: